-(in millions of euros) Between 30 and 90 days past due More than 90 days past due
+(in millions of euros) Between 30 and 90 days past due More than 90 days past

-DECEMBER 31, 2016 30 27
+December 31, 2017 35 28

-December 31, 2015 37 37
+December 31, 2016 30 27

-At December 31, 2016 and 2015 the remaining receivables past due but not written down mainly related to leading industrial groups, major public and private electricity companies and telecom operators, and major resellers.
-They are generally located in geographic areas where contractual payment dates are often exceeded and historically present an extremely low default rate.
+At December 31, 2017 and 2016, the remaining receivables past due but not written down mainly related to leading industrial groups, major public and private electricity companies and telecommunications operators, and major resellers.
+They are generally located in geographic areas where contractual payment dates are often exceeded and they historically present an extremely low default rate.